Get EC to act against Modi, Shah: SC to hear plea by Congress leader tomorrow

 Is Modi nervous of losing LS polls?
 Congress thinks so

-"The EC has taken taken action against several leaders for violating the poll code based on our complaints.
+"The EC has taken action against several leaders for violating the poll code based on our complaints.
 We appreciate that.
 Since the precedent has been set, why not take action against Modi and Shah," he said.